Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Homogeneous Feature Spaces and Label Spaces

+Rather than assuming single domain in a dataset, some methods assume a dataset may contain several distinctive sub-domains due to the large variations in visual data.
+For example, Gong et al.~\citeN{Gong2013a} automatically discover latent domains from multi-source domains to characterize the inter-domain variations and, hence, to construct discriminative models.

-\paragraph{Feature Representation-based Transfer} \citeN{Gopalan2011} propose a Sampling Geodesic Flow (SGF) method by creating intermediate representations of data between the two domains.
-The generative subspaces created from these intermediate domains are viewed as points on the Grassmann manifold, and points along the geodesic between them are sampled to obtain subspaces for adapting between domains.
-However, the limitation is that the number of intermediate points is a hard-to-determine hyper-parameter. \citeN{Gong2012} tackle this problem by extending the idea in~\cite{Gopalan2011} to a geodesic flow kernel (GFK) method that integrates an infinite number of subspaces that characterize changes from the source to the target domain.
-The methods in~\cite{Gopalan2011,Gopalan2014} and~\cite{Gong2012,Gong2014} open the opportunity of researches on constructing intermediate domains to bridge the mismatch.
-For example, \citeN{Caseiro2015} extend SGF~\cite{Gopalan2011} method to multiple source datasets.
-They use smooth polynomial functions described by splines on the manifold to interpolate between all the source domains and the target domain. \citeN{Zhang2013b} connect the source and target domain by interpolate virtual views by a virtual path for the cross-view action recognition.
-Rather than manipulating on the subspaces, \citeN{Cui2014} characterize samples from each domain as one covariance matrix and interpolate some intermediate points (i.e., covariance matrices) to bridge the two domains.
-There are also methods~\cite{Ni2013,Xu2015} generate a set of intermediate dictionaries by learning the domain-adaptive dictionaries between domains.
+\paragraph{Geometric Approach} Gopalan et al.~\citeN{Gopalan2011} proposed a Sampling Geodesic Flow (SGF) method by sampling intermediate subspace representations between the source and target generative subspaces.
+The two generative subspaces are viewed as two points on a manifold.
+Then they sample the intermediate subspaces on the geodesic flow between the two subspaces.
+Lastly, all the data are mapped to the concatenation of all the subspaces to obtain the final representation.
+Figure~\ref{fig:SGF} illustrates the SGF method.
+Gong et al.~\citeN{Gong2012} extend SGF to a geodesic flow kernel (GFK) method by proposing a kernel method, such that an infinite number of subspaces are integrated to represent the incremental changes.
+The methods in \cite{Gopalan2011,Gopalan2014} and \cite{Gong2012,Gong2014} open the opportunity for researches to construct intermediate representations to characterize the domain changes.
+For example, Zhang et al.~\citeN{Zhang2013b} bridge the source and target domains by inserting virtual views along a virtual path for cross-view recognition.
+Rather than manipulating on the subspaces, Cui et al.~\citeN{Cui2014} represent source and target domains as covariance matrices and interpolate some intermediate covariance matrices to bridge the two domains.
+Some methods~\cite{Ni2013,Xu2015} are proposed to generate several intermediate domains by learning the domain-adaptive dictionaries between domains.
+The idea of intermediate domains is also employed in the deep learning framework \cite{Chopra2013}.

-Instead of modelling intermediate domains, some methods align the two domains directly~\cite{Fernando2013,Cui2014a}.
-For instance, \citeN{Fernando2013} learn a mapping function which aligns the source subspace with the target one directly. \citeN{Cui2014a} propose to align the manifolds defined by source and target datasets by integrating geometry structure matching, feature matching and geometry preserving.
+Instead of modelling intermediate domains, some methods align the two domains directly \cite{Fernando2013,Aljundi2015,Cui2014a,Lu2017}.
+For instance, Fernando et al.~\citeN{Fernando2013} propose to align the source subspace to the target subspace directly by learning a linear transformation function.